 - Your employee sells a recalled product to a customer despite your instructions.

-Protect your business: Any of these incidents could turn into an expensive lawsuit, but General Liability Insurance can typically cover them.
-The policy usually pays for your defense and settlements or judgements that follow a third-party bodily injury, property damage, or advertising injury claim.
+Protect your business: Any of these incidents could turn into an expensive lawsuit, but general liability insurance can typically cover them.
+The policy usually pays for your defense, settlements, and judgments that follow a third-party bodily injury, property damage, or advertising injury claim.
 Some providers even pay for an injured customer’s immediate medical bills in hopes of keeping you out of court altogether.

-While General Liability covers an employee's mistake when a customer is harmed, it doesn't include the employee's injuries.
-Learn more exclusion in "5 Things General Liability Doesn't Cover."
+While general liability covers an employee's mistake when a customer is harmed, it doesn't include the employee's injuries.

 Remember, too, that your employee’s shoddy work can just as easily be the result of an oversight.
 For example, let’s say you’re an accountant, and you send an employee out to advise a client on their taxes.
 Unfortunately, your employee leaves out some pertinent information and ends up costing the client thousands of dollars.
 The ensuing lawsuit falls on your shoulders.

-Protect your business: Professional Liability Insurance, sometimes called Errors & Omissions Insurance, is your secret weapon for paying for professional oversights.
+Protect your business: Professional liability insurance, sometimes called errors and omissions insurance, is your secret weapon for paying for professional oversights.
 The coverage can help pay for your defense, and most policies cover claims triggered by your employees' actions, too.
-However, that’s not always the case.
-Learn more in “Hiring?
-Better Update Your Professional Liability Insurance.”

 The coverage may be a smart investment even if it isn’t an obligation because it may spare you a lawsuit brought by a work-injured employee.
 However, claims can make your policy premiums go up, so avoiding them is pretty smart, too.
-Find some tips in “How to Prevent Workers’ Comp Claims.”
+Find some tips in “How to prevent workplace injuries.”